 Public administration is both an activity and a discipline for systematic study.
 Since inception, it has been primarily concerned with problems of how to validate law qualitatively, honestly and efficiently.
 Today, public administration has become more concerned with the processes by which it participates in formulating and interpreting law and actively participating in the process of governance.
-Moreover, the growth of science and technology has brought about a period of stress as well as development in the field of Public Administration both as an art(way of conducting and actually doing the activies of Public Administration by administrators) and as a science(academics, field of study for students and scholars).
+Moreover, the growth of science and technology has brought about a period of stress as well as development in the field of Public Administration both as an art(way of conducting and actually doing the activies of Public Administration by administrators) and as a science( academics, field of study for students and scholars).
 In this process public administration as a discipline has undergone a lot of changes in recent times.
-Recently there has been a growth and spread of new management techniques in public administration is trying to balance goals like efficiency and effectiveness with social equity, sensitivity to human suffering and social needs.
+Recently there has been a growth and spread of new management techniques in public administration.
+It is concerned with human goals now like life, liberty and pursuit of happiness.
+The new public administration is trying to balance goals like efficiency and effectiveness with social equity, sensitivity to human suffering and social needs.